 In any case, be on the lookout.
 Verify and confirm that the candidate does indeed have the talents and expertise they’re claiming to have.

 Personally, this bothers me.
-It also means that they bounced around from one employer to another.
+A worker with a long list of employers in a short amount of time often means they bounced around from one employer to another.

 Overstated their skills